Cloud service FAQ

 What is a profile?

-A profile refers to predefined settings available for configuring your Wazuh Cloud environment.
+A profile is a predefined set of settings for a Wazuh Cloud environment.
 We offer three profiles: Small, Medium, and Large.
 They provide ready-to-use environment templates that cater to different needs and requirements.
-If none of these predefined profiles meet your specific requirements, you can configure your settings individually.
+If none fits your requirements, configure the settings individually.

 What is a setting?